Thursday, 7 May 2026

 Halyna Zubrytska – International Relations Specialist

-Careers Services Department: Internship Opportunities and Professional Development
+Careers Services Department: Internship Opportunities and Professional Developmen

 Laura López Verhoeven – Career Guidance and Student Support Officer